AdiKsOnDev/GitSum/README.md

 Saves time by extracting key information from lengthy documentation.
 Improves accessibility by presenting a condensed summary for quick understanding.

-## :green_book: Installation
-To use the GitHub Repository Summarizer Chrome Extension, follow these steps:

-Clone or download this repository to your local machine.
-Open Google Chrome and type `chrome://extensions` in the address bar.
-Enable the "Developer mode" toggle located in the top right corner of the page.
-Click the "Load unpacked" button and select the folder containing the cloned/downloaded repository.
-The extension should now appear in your list of installed extensions.

 ## :scroll: Usage
 Navigate to any GitHub repository that contains a README.md file.
 Click on the extension icon in your browser's toolbar.